xswang-ai/xswang-ai.github.io/_pages/about.md

   (3MT is a competition for PhDs to consolidate their ideas and crystallise research discoveries in 3 minutes.)
 - Google Research India Graduate Symposium Attendee.
 - TFS-CSC PhD scholarship.
 Four-years funding with tuition fee waiver, UNSW and CSC.
 - Outstanding Master Thesis.
-Tongji Unviersity award for academic excellence during the master.
+Tongji Unviersity award for academic excellence.
 - TJU-TUM Industrial 4.0 Symposium.
 Selected to present the master project in Technical University of Munich.
 - Exchange Student Scholarship.
 Sponsored by China-Scholarship-Council (CSC) for exchange program in RMIT.